wordofwarning/wordofwarning.org/current/2014-autumnwinter/thompson/index.md

 *Presented by* The Lowry + Word of Warning

 ####In Brief
-Glitter, chicken legs and a rice pudding piñata… Selina invites you to her own version of a midnight feast: a cross between the confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab.
-Sitting somewhere between story-telling, stand-up, live art and theatre, *Chewing The Fat* is a powerful portrayal of how we live with our bodies.
+Glitter, chicken legs and a rice pudding piñata… Selina invites you to her own version of a midnight feast — a cross between confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab; sitting somewhere between story-telling, stand-up, live art and theatre, *Chewing The Fat* is a powerful portrayal of how we live with our bodies.

 ####Venue + Booking Details
 Date: Friday 7 November 2014, 8pm
 [Venue: The Lowry Studio](http://www.thelowry.com/plan-your-visit/getting-here), Pier 8, Salford Quays, M50 3AZ
 [Tickets: £12/10](http://www.thelowry.com/event/chewing-the-fat)
 Box Office Tel: 0843 208 6000
-*Workshop: Monday 3 November 2014, 6pm — details below*
+*N.B. the artist workshop on Monday 3 November is now fully booked*

 ####Access Information
 The performance lasts approximately 70 minutes with no interval.
 Age advisory: 14+